geekdenz/drupal-autosave/README.txt

+NOTE - start of D7 version - NOT YET FUNCTIONAL

 DESCRIPTION
 ===========
 The Autosave module automatically saves a node after a period of time.
 Content types that can be autosaved as well as the